MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/provision-vms.md

 ## Provisioning

-VMs can be provisioned using a number of methods:
+VMs can be provisioned using multiple methods:

 - [Create VMs from a blank virtual hard disk](vm-blank-disk.md): You create a VM and install an operating system from an .iso image, removable media, or from a network boot with a PXE server.
 - [Create a VM from an existing virtual hard disk](vm-existing-disk.md): You create a VM from a virtual hard disk in the VMM library.
 We recommend a VHD that's been generalized with Sysprep.